tejakiransirivella/AutoML/README.md

 ### 🔍 Meta-Learning Impact
 - On **~80% of datasets**, meta-learning either improved test accuracy or matched baseline performance (within 1% difference).
-- This highlights that portfolio-based initialization is especially effective under tight budget constraints.
+- This demonstrates that portfolio-based initialization is especially effective under tight budget constraints.

 ### 🆚 Comparison with Auto-sklearn 2.0
 - The framework **outperformed Auto-sklearn on ~50% of the datasets**.